 Certification Survey Extra is a series of periodic dispatches that give added insight into the findings of our most recent Certification Survey.
 These posts contain previously unpublished Certification Survey data.

 Linux has been flourishing for almost 40 years.
 In that time, Linux and its hundreds of distributions have penetrated all corners of the technology realm … except for one.
-Personal computers users have remained strangely resistant to Linux, obstinately refusing to join the revolution.
+Personal computer users have remained strangely resistant to Linux, obstinately refusing to join the revolution.
 Most sources estimate that, of the 250 million personal computers sold each year, only a fraction end up running Linux.

 Microsoft’s Windows operating system, prepackaged into retail PCs and laptops for decades, is clearly standing in the way.
 And while some of the stronger Linux distributions have spawned entire corporate empires — think Ubuntu, or Red Hat — that could probably move the needle, the open source nature of Linux limits the ways that corporations can profit from it.
 Which limits their interest in picking around the edges of the individual use ecosystem.

 If personal computer users are ever going to get with the program, so to speak, and become large-scale Linux adopters, then the merits of Linux itself are probably going to have to do the heavy lifting.
 What is it about Linux that might potentially sell it to individual home and office computer users?

 For our recent Linux Certification Survey, we identified three big picture characteristics of Linux that might be appealing to the PC crowd.
 Then we put the same question about each of these potential assets to certified Linux professionals: Is this the value proposition that will (gradually) bring personal computer users into the fold?
 Here’s what we learned: